jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 - `update`: This is a `Handler` which manages a state changes of the store.
 This particular handler takes one `T` and simply substitutes the "old" state `T` of the store with it.

-You can use this handler to conveniently implement _two-way-databinding_ by using the `changes` event-flow of an `input`-`Tag`, for example:
+You can use this handler to conveniently implement _two-way data binding_ by using the `changes` event-flow of an `input`-`Tag`, for example:

 ```kotlin